vanilophp/netopia/docs/workflow.md

 7. The payment processor sends a **callback** to your site with the payment result (to `confirm_url`)
 8. The consumer gets **redirected back** to your site (to `return_url`)

-> *: If your site's one and only payment method is Card/Netopia (ie. no cash on delivery, etc), then this step is not needed of course.
+> *: If your site's one and only payment method is Card/Netopia (ie. no cash on delivery, etc), then step 2 might not be necessary.

 ## Obtain Gateway Instance